 As well as providing a safe place to call home, Queen Street Student Apartments offers spiritual support and guidance to all our residents.
-Here you’ll make friends with like-minded people who understand your way of life and beliefs.
+Here you'll make friends with others who understand your lifestyle choices and beliefs .

-Arriving in a new place and starting out on your own for the first time can be stressful.
+Arriving in a new place and starting out on your own for the first time can be daunting.
 Our aim is to offer a safe place where you can relax and feel at home.
-At Queen Street Student Apartments there’s always someone to talk to and there are a range of activities in our calendar, from movie nights to cookery courses to sports events.
+At Queen Street Student Apartments there's always someone to talk to and there are a range of activities in our calendar, from movie nights to trying new cuisines and Xbox challenges!

 Weekly Community Time

 Every week we encourage students to take part in our community time.
-Here we come together, in the communal area (or at the church), to share a meal and take part in some spiritual reflection.
+Here we come together, in our Lounge, to share a meal and take part in some spiritual reflection.
 This may include worship and music, spiritual discussions, teaching, and prayer.

-To help you settle into life at the apartments and get to know the other residents we run an annual orientation camp which you must attend.
-Held at the beginning of the first semester, this is a great opportunity to bond with other residents and build a sense of community with the students who will share your home.
+To help you settle into life at the apartments and get to know the other residents we run an annual orientation weekend which you must attend.
+Held at the beginning of the first semester, this is a great opportunity to connect with other residents and build a sense of community with the students who you will share the year with.

 In 1962 the Auckland Baptist Tabernacle Church purchased 62 Symonds Street (just up the road from the university) and established the Baptist Youth Hostel.
 The Youth Hostel provided safe Christian-based accommodation for young people who were studying or working in the central city.